Ray0907/intro2algorithms/19/README.md

 - Recursive formulation: δ(s, v) = min{w(u, v) + δ(s, u) (u, v) ∈ E}
 - Memoized DP algorithm: takes infinite time if cycles!
 - works for directed acyclic graphs in O(V + E)

+## Optimal Sub-structure

+- DP takes the advantage of the optimal sub-structure of a problem.
+A problem has an optimal substructure if the optimum answer to the problem contains optimum answer to smaller sub-problems.